 A skate shop owner will need to obtain certain business licenses and permits.
 These permits and licenses can vary based on the state and town where the business is located.

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a skate shop is another.
-In order to get a loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+In order to get a small business loan, the borrower(s) will need to have good credit and be able to personally invest 15-25% towards the total start-up costs.

 A skate shop will need several types of insurance for full coverage: